CRESYM/colib0.github.io/pages/models/generations/SM1/index.md

 Later on, the model expands for a more general case that also considers salient pole synchronous machines, used in lower speed applications such as hydro power.

-The resulting model is described in the dq0 reference frame and scaled to a *per unit* model.
-The differential equations obtained allow for dynamic studies of the generation, as well as steady-state by direct substitution or phasorial analysis of the equivalent models.
+The resulting model is described in the dq0 reference frame and scaled to a *per unit* model, and it allows for transient studies of the generation.
 ## Model description

 The following schematic shows all the components that participate in the model: